 The Consent Agenda shall consist of ordinances and resolutions considered routine.
-Items on the Consent Agenda may be approved by a single motion.
-The motion to approve the Consent Agenda shall not require the reading of the titles of items on that agenda other than ordinances.
-If any member of the Council objects to consideration of an item as part of the Consent Agenda, that item shall be moved to the end of the appropriate portion of the regular agenda.
+Items on the Consent Agenda may be approved by a single motion and vote.
+The motion to approve the Consent Agenda shall not require the reading of the titles of items on that agenda except for ordinances.
+If any Council member objects to consideration of an item as part of the Consent Agenda, that item shall be moved to the end of the appropriate section of the regular agenda.